 Yes, 100%!
 As a Canadian, you may not fully realize the sticker shock that comes with American healthcare.
 So, don’t take a risk on your health, and instead invest in a high-quality travel insurance plan.
 Travel insurance is an absolute necessity, especially for such a long duration out of the country.
 To compare the rates of the top travel insurance companies, request a quote through isure!
 Our simple system will show you many different examples and rates to help you find the best medical and trip cancellation coverage for your trip.

 What about my home insurance coverage?

-If you’re away from home for a long period of time, some home insurers will have some more measures you need to take.
-Failing them could result in lost home insurance coverage.
+If you’re away from home for a long time, some home insurers will have more measures you need to take.
+Failing them can result in lost home insurance coverage.
 Speak with your isure broker to know for sure, but a common rule is to have a family member do regular stop-ins and inspections while you are away.

 Where should I go?

-Where can I get even more information about being a snowbird?
+Where can I get more information about being a snowbird?

-The CSA (Canadian Snowbird Association) has a continuously-updated section of their website at .
-They also offer a simple Travelers Checklist that will ensure you have all your needs in order. \
+The CSA (Canadian Snowbird Association) has a continuously updated section of its website.
+They also offer a simple Travellers Checklist that will ensure you have all your needs in order. \

 For further questions on being a snowbird and what that means for your travel and home insurance coverage, give us a call today!